Skip to main content

 }

-Also note the capy.runEventLoop() line, which is required to start the event loop so the application can listen to the OS and not have an unresponsive window.
+Also note that the program calls the function capy.runEventLoop().
+You need to use it in order to start the event loop so the app can listen to the OS and not have an unresponsive window.

 Adding a button

 This is nice, but an empty window is as useful as an unwearable shoe.
-So adding a button seems like the next logical step.
+Adding a button seems like the next logical step.

 For that, we can use the window.set() function and the Button widget to see how to initialize a widget.